Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Analysis and Discussion

-{\flushleft {\bf Parameter analysis.}} The proposed objective function involves the weight parameter $\lambda$.
-We analyze the effect of this parameter using 50 blurred face images by setting its values from 10 to 100 with the step size of 10.
-Table~\ref{tab: parameter-study} demonstrates that the proposed method performs slightly better when $\lambda = 50$ but overall is robust to this parameter with a wide range, i.e., within [40, 100].
+{\flushleft {\bf Sensitivity analysis.}} The proposed objective function involves the weight parameter $\lambda$ which is important for restoration tasks.
+We analyze the effect of this parameter using blurred face images from the proposed test dataset by setting its value from 10 to 100 with the step size of 10.
+Table~\ref{tab: parameter-study} shows that the proposed method performs well when $\lambda$ is set to be within a wide range (i.e., [40, 100]) and slightly better when this parameter is set to be $50$.

-{\flushleft {\bf Ablation study w.r.t. the proposed network.}} To analyze the effects of the number of ResBlocks, we evaluate the proposed network using 50 blurred images by setting the number of ResBlocks from 3 to 50.
+{\flushleft {\bf Ablation study w.r.t. the number of ResBlocks.}} The proposed algorithm contains several ResBlocks.
+To analyze the effect of the number of ResBlocks, we evaluate the proposed network using blurred face images from the proposed test dataset by setting the number of ResBlocks from 3 to 50.
 Table~\ref{tab: parameter-study} demonstrates that the proposed method is insensitive to the number of ResBlocks.
-Thus, we empirically use 9 ResBlocks as a trade-off between accuracy and speed.
+We empirically use 9 ResBlocks as a trade-off between accuracy and speed.

-{\flushleft {\bf Limitations.}} Although the proposed method is able to restore images from degraded ones, it is still less effective for those examples which are caused by multiple degradation factors, e.g., both rain and haze, because the physics model does not describe such complex degradation process well.
-Figure~\ref{fig: limitation} shows an example where the proposed algorithm fails to remove rain/snow from the input image due to the complex degradation process.
-Future work will consider jointly using semi-supervise and supervise learning algorithms to solve this problem.
+{\flushleft {\bf Limitations.}} Although the proposed method is able to restore images from degraded ones, it is still less effective for those examples which are caused by multiple degradation factors, e.g., both rain and haze.
+For these cases, the physics model does not describe the complex image formation process well.
+Figure~\ref{fig: limitation} shows an example where the proposed algorithm is not able to remove rain/snow from the input image due to the complex degradation process.
+Our future work will consider jointly using semi-supervised or unsupervised learning algorithms to address these issues.